-- MarketPress blog - very good entry-level articles for WooCommerce
+- MarketPress Blog - Very good beginner articles about WooCommerce

 The main disadvantage, however, is the update policy and its dependence on the other plugins and the shop theme.
 This means: If WooCommerce makes an update, you should not click on Update immediately, but test your shop thoroughly in a closed test environment.
 Because due to the multitude of other plugins there can be enormous problems with the shop.
 The reason is that most plugin and theme developers are not so fast with their updates.

 The current system requirements of WooCommerce: